 What is a landing page?

 Businesses use landing pages throughout the sales funnel to collect visitor information or make sales.
-Common reasons for using a landing page include helping customers:
+The most common reasons for using landing pages include the following:

-- Sign up for a free trial of your product.
+- Persuading prospective customers to sign up for a free product trial

 Check out this brief video about landing pages to learn more